Recruitment Jobs & Graduate Schemes

-Graduates need a sales outlook when thinking about a career in Recruitment.
-This might not be selling charities on the high street, but the process of recruitment consists of three sales type stages.
-Firstly the recruiter must contract the work from the employer, and then sell the role to the prospective employees.
-With finally selling the potential employee back to the company.
-Sales skills include understanding who you're talking to, knowing their needs and finding a way to help them.
+The process of recruitment consists of three sales-type stages.
+Firstly, the recruiter must contract work from the employer, then they must sell the role to prospective employees, and finally, they must sell the best potential employee back to the employer.
+The required sales skills include understanding the client, knowing their needs and finding ways to help meet them.

-Recruitment Consultants must be extremely confident and be able to think on their feet.
-Graduates must be aware that they will spend the most of the day on the phone.
-It is this confidence to talk to strangers and not hold back when trying to source and place candidates that can make a Recruiter successful.
-When graduates start in the role, it will not be wining and dining clients in week two, although that will come later when successful applicants work their way up the ladder.
+Recruitment Consultants must be confident and able to think on their feet.
+Graduates should be aware they will spend most of the day on the phone, and must possess the confidence to talk to strangers and not hold back when trying to source and place job candidates.

 In the modern world, and especially in Recruitment, prospective applicants cannot get by without proficient IT skills.
-Most graduates will have spent the last year trawling through the internet undertaking degree research.
-The mixture of being tech savvy and having great research skills can be a huge help in a Recruitment role.
-Much of the way Recruitment works involves researching potential clients or candidates and assessing what they think their interest would be.
-These skills are likely to have been exercised at university and graduates would be advised to remind employers of the thorough research and IT skills they have picked up while gaining their degree.
+Most graduates will have spent their time at university compiling research on the internet, and the combination of technical and research skills can be a big advantage in Recruitment as much of the work involves researching potential clients or candidates and assessing their interests.
+Graduates should emphasize the thorough research and IT skills they picked up while earning their degree.